CaptainDeathead/cloc/README.md

 > Note: It is good practice to surround each file / directory / extension in quotation marks to avoid your terminal getting confused

 ### Ignoring singular directories
-To ignore one directory use `cloc your_project_folder --ignore your_directory`
+To ignore one directory use `cloc your_project_folder --ignore your_directory/`

 You can also ignore multiple directories with this same syntax.

-E.G. `cloc your_project_folder --ignore "your_directory" "your_other_directory"`
+E.G. `cloc your_project_folder --ignore "your_directory/" "your_other_directory/"`

+> Note: Ensure to add a '/' character to the end of your directory name so the program knows it is a directory

 ### Ignoring files with certain file extensions
 To ignore all files with a certain file extension use: `cloc your_project_folder --ignore "*.txt"`

-The '*' character is a wildcard character and tells the program it means every file with the file extension after the wildcard.
+> Note: The '*' character is a wildcard character and tells the program it means every file with the file extension after the wildcard.

 Then after the wildcard you enter the file extension.
 E.G. ".txt" or ".exe"...